Ratherman/AI/My_Tutorial/20210619_PyTorch_VIT_Classification/README.md

     * Baseline: ResNet
     * Training & Fine-tuning:
         * Use Adam with Beta1=0.9, Beta2 = 0.999, a batch size of 4096 and apply a high weight decay of 0.1, which we found to be useful for transfer of all models.
-        * Use a lenear learing rate and decay.
+        * Use a linear learing rate and decay.
 2. Comparison to SOTA
     <p align = "center">
       <img width="750" src="https://github.com/Ratherman/AI/blob/main/My_Tutorial/20210619_PyTorch_VIT_Classification/imgs/compare_sota.png">